Advocacy & Policy

 Consequences of a high stakes testing culture on students include, but are not limited to:

-• loss of access to and/or opportunity for time in visual arts classes due to test preparation, remediation/intervention, or pull-out tutoring
+• loss of access to and/or time in visual arts classes due to test preparation, remediation/intervention,pull-out tutoring, and test-taking.

 NAEA advocates that

-• visual arts classes should remain a constant opportunity for all students
+• visual arts classes should remain.consistently accessible for all students throughout their educational career, especially during testing windows.

-• visual arts classes should not be rescheduled or cancelled during testing.
+• visual arts classes should not be canceled during testing, but should be rescheduled.

 • the visual art educator’s preparation time should not be disrupted for testing.